This page has more about alignments and the location of ancient sites, including clues about the reasons for aligning ancient sites.

-Perhaps they also harvest landscape energy through the gaps, sending it down into the Earth.
-This might be a tidal flow, involved with the rising and falling of seasonal energies throughout the year or at different phases of the Moon.
-It could be that the neolithic quoit-builders saw this as both feeding and harvesting the energy of the Earth.
+Perhaps they also harvest landscape energy through the gaps, sending it down into the earth.
+This might be a tidal flow, involved with the rising and falling of seasonal energies throughout the year or at different phases of the moon.
+It could be that the neolithic quoit-builders saw this as both feeding and harvesting the energy of the earth.

 Dowsers demonstrate how subtle energy is localised into energy-streams, with their up-flows, down-flows and their horizontal radial and spiral energy-patterns.
-This is a subtle energy distribution network that the ancients engaged with by locating ancient sites at places where such interactions were strong.
+This is a subtle energy distribution network that the ancients engaged with by locating ancient sites at places where such interactions in nature were strong.

 Being at an ancient site always changes your mood and state, often leading to insights, resolution of problems, relaxation or similar awareness changes.
 Whether or not this happens consciously depends on the inner orientation of the perceiver.
 But it happens nevertheless.

 This is one of the main reasons why many people enjoy visiting ancient sites.
 These are places where the veils between levels of reality and consciousness are more permeable.
 Hence that the bodies of the deceased were buried at some sites, or their bones were used there for ritual purposes.
 To connect with the ancestors or with higher beings outside time and space, it was best to do this at places where access to such realms was easiest.